 In natural aquatic and terrestrial systems, the accumulation, circulation and transformations of emerging pollutants, such as manufactured nanoparticles, plastic microparticles, perchlorates introduced by human activities, must be understood and studied in order to assess their long-term impacts, their influences on the quality of water, soil, our environment and their effects on living organisms.
-The research work of the environmental physical-chemistry group in the F.-A. Forel environmental and water sciences concern the characterization and understanding of the physical-chemical processes that govern the circulation, transformations, environmental impacts of pollutants and water treatment.
-This work is carried out through international projects and collaborations, at the academic and industrial levels, particularly in the context of the production of drinking water and the treatment of urban effluents with our GIS partners.
-We also actively collaborate with public institutions such as the Department of Territories (GESDEC), the Swiss Society of Water and Gas Industrialists (SSIGE) and associations such as the Association for the Protection of Lake Geneva (ASL) and Odysseus 3.1.
+The research work of the environmental physical-chemistry group in the F.-A. Forel environmental and water sciences concern the characterization and understanding of the physical-chemical processes that govern the circulation, transformations, environmental impacts of pollutants.
+An important aspect concerns water treatment and the behaviour of plastics in soil.
+This work is carried out through international projects and collaborations, at the academic and industrial levels, particularly in the context of the production of drinking water and the treatment of urban effluents with our Geneva Industrial Services and the Water Department of the City of Lausanne partners.
+We also actively collaborate with public institutions such as the Department of Territories (GESDEC), the Association for Water, Gas and Heat (SVGW) and associations such as the Association for the Protection of Lake Geneva (ASL) and Odysseus 3.1.

 Our projects focus more particularly on:

 - Manufactured nanoparticles (TiO2, CeO2, ZnO) and nanoplastics in the environment and in water treatment sectors through a project supported by the Swiss Society of Water and Gas Industrialists and the Industrial Services of Geneva.
-This project is also developed in collaboration with the University of Bordeaux in France (Prof. P. Le Coustumer) and a thesis is in progress on this project (Dr. Lina Ramirez).
+This project is also developed in collaboration with the University of Bordeaux in France Prof. P. Le Coustumer and Dr. Lina Ramirez.

 - Behavior of nanoplastics and nanoparticles in porous media.
 This project is a project that relies on numerical models and laboratory experiments to assess the impact of porous media on the transport and transformation of manufactured nanoparticles (Thesis of Mrs. Gabriela Hul).

 - Microplastics in the environment in terms of detection, characterization and impact on water treatment sectors (production of drinking water and treatment of wastewater).
-This project is supported by the Swiss Water Research Fund (FOWA), the Geneva Industrial Services (SIG) and is the subject of a thesis (Angel Negrete Velasco) in collaboration with the University of Bordeaux ( Prof. P. Le Coustumer)
+This project is supported by the Geneva Industrial Services (SIG) and is the subject of a thesis (Monica Alejandra Suarez Cobos) in collaboration with the University of Bordeaux ( Prof. P. Le Coustumer)

 - The presence of microplastics in agricultural waste and its biodegradability.
 This study and thesis work (Fanny Berset) is supported and is carried out in collaboration with the Department of Territory of the State of Geneva, the Geology and Waste Service (GESDEC) and the Ruralis association